-The final audit of the year-end results provides assurance that our financial statements accurately reflects our financial position.
+The final audit of the year-end results provides transparency into our non-financial information, operations and decision-making processes, whilst providing assurance that our financial statements accurately reflect our financial position.

 Health, safety and wellbeing

 Governance and leadership

 The commissioners and our executive team have continued to spend time with our people out and about where work happens.
 This gives them the opportunity to hear directly from those on the frontline, understand how work really happens and make personal commitments to ensuring our workplaces are healthy and safe, every day.
 Sites visited this year include Omanawa Falls, Waiāri Water Treatment Plant construction sites, our city libraries and animal service facilities.